Living on the Road Doesn’t Have to Mean Van Life

 Toward the end of 2019, Jonathan got a remote role that made both of us location-flexible for the first time.
 (I had already been working from home for a few years.)
 We decided to travel more and began with small trips, including one week in Virginia Beach, followed by a two-week road trip through North Carolina, splitting time between Raleigh and Asheville.

-While that year didn’t go exactly as planned, one of our biggest takeaways was this: We love being on the road, and we like having a home base to return to.
+While that year didn’t go as planned, one of our biggest takeaways was this: We love being on the road, and we like having a home base to return to.

 Enter: The Travel Season